FKEspanol/astro-tw-1/.vercel/output/functions/_render.func/home/fke/Documents/GitHub/sample-astro-blog/src/content/blog/the-dreams-of-yesterday-are-the-hopes-of-tommorrow.md

 ---
-heading: "Dinosaurs are extinct today"
+heading: "The dreams of yesterday are the hopes of today and the reality of tomorrow."
-sub_heading: "because they lacked opposable thumbs and the brainpower to build a space program."
+sub_heading: "Live by meaning and purpose"
-author: "John Doe"
+author: "Kellin Covel"
-pubdate: 2024-02-15
+pubdate: 2024-02-20
-img: "/img/posts/01.jpg"
+img: "06.jpg"
-slug: "Dinosaurs-are-extinct-today"
+slug: "Live-by-meaning-and-purpose"
 ---

 Never in all their history have men been able truly to conceive of the world as one: a single sphere, a globe, having the qualities of a globe, a round earth in which all the directions eventually meet, in which there is no center because every point, or none, is center — an equal earth which all men occupy as equals.
 The airman's earth, if free men make it, will be truly round: a globe in practice, not in theory.